Points to note:

-2) If the error is large, repeat the measurement.
-The phone must be held still until the error subsides.
+2) If the error is large, repeat the measurement, holding still until the error subsides.

-4) Use the annotation feature to record information as you go along, e.g., if you are not measuring lineations just say so.
-Then if you begin to measure lineations (and not foliations) you can simply add an annotation to say "Now measuring lineations".
-Remember that the listerCompass can simultaneously record both foliation and lineation data with one measurement, thus reducing the amount of effort required on an outcrop.
+4) Use the annotation feature to record information as you go along, e.g., enter the sample ID.
+Remember that the listerCompass can simultaneously record both foliation and lineation data, thus considerably reducing the amount of effort required on an outcrop.

-To request improvements (or to report errors) Email clear_range (at) yless4u.com.au
+Request improvements (or report errors) clear_range (at) yless4u.com.au